mikulass/demo/README.md

 #DEMO Project README

-Hello, this is a simple readme file
+This is a simple readme file

 ## Heading 2